javitocor/Bing_search/README.md

 # Bing_Search
 Program built up with ruby to get HTTP information in every request to bing.com using rest-client gem.
+Also displpay the links of the search.

 # What it does
-After adding some keywords you will get the cookies and HTTP code of the request.
-If you want you will also get the header(s) and body.
+After adding some keywords you will get the links of the search and if you want you will also get the header, body and cookies.

 # Built With
 - Ruby
+- Gem Rest-Client
-- Gem rest-client
+- Gem Nokogiri
 - VSCode

 # Getting Started